justinhachemeister/Bleak/README.md

 ### Installation

 * Download and install Bleak using [NuGet](https://www.nuget.org/packages/Bleak)
-* Compile as AnyCPU

 ----

-### Usage
+### Usage Example

-Any method can be overloaded with a process id instead of a process name

-You also have the option to overload the dll path with a byte array representing the dll

-#### Injection Methods

-All injection methods follow the same syntax described below
+The example below describes a basic implementation of the library.

 ```csharp
 using Bleak;